umayyaal/data-analyst-skill-gap-index/README.md

 ## 📬 About

+## 📬 About

-Built as a portfolio project to demonstrate end-to-end data analyst skills — live API data collection, SQL-based analysis, Python EDA and statistical reasoning, and Power BI dashboard design with custom DAX — using real, messy, live data rather than a pre-cleaned dataset.
+Built as a portfolio project to demonstrate end-to-end data analyst skills — live API data collection, SQL-based analysis, Python EDA and statistical reasoning, Power BI dashboard design with custom DAX, and a self-refreshing automated pipeline via GitHub Actions — using real, messy, live data rather than a pre-cleaned dataset.